pinobatch/little-things-gb/nosuchthing/README.md

 rediscovered this ad and made parodies titled "There's no such thing as Nintendo."
-These were meant to jokingly imply that Nintendo and its products never existed in the first place, and anyone who believes otherwise must be a victim of delusion.
+These were meant to jokingly imply that Nintendo and its products never existed in the first place, and anyone who believes otherwise must be a victim of mass delusion.

-This short tech demo displays "There's no such thing as Nintendo" with Mario drawn as a black shadow.
-It's intended for inclusion in a ROM for Sega Master System or Game Gear as a humorous error message that the game is running on the wrong emulator or flash cart.
+This 1K tech demo for Game Boy displays "There's no such thing as Nintendo" with Mario drawn as a shadow.
+It's meant for inclusion in a ROM for Sega Master System or Game Gear as a humorous error message that the game is running on the wrong emulator or flash cart.
-Alternatively, should Nintendo's legal department start to attack fan-made content even more intensely than it did in the 2010s, the demo can represent _damnatio memoriae_ toward the alleged bully.
+Alternatively, should Nintendo's legal department start to attack fan-made content even more intensely than it did in the 2010s, the demo can represent a farewell to the homebrew scene with a hint of _damnatio memoriae_ toward the alleged bully.

 Checksum
 --------